sunfishcode/origin-studio/README.md

 origin-stdio is an alternative [`std`]-like implementation built on [`origin`].

-At this time, it only works on Linux (x86-64, aarch64, riscv64, and perhaps even 32-bit x86 and arm), requires Rust nightly, lacks full `std` compatibility, and is overall experimental.
+At this time, it only works on Linux (x86-64, aarch64, riscv64, 32-bit x86),
+requires Rust nightly, lacks full `std` compatibility, and is overall experimental.
 But it supports threads and stuff.

 Quick start: